2023 Solar Incentives Guide for Edison, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Rebates, or partial refunds after a purchase, are normally given before any solar tax credits are calculated.
-These rebates may be given by your local utility company, by your state or by your county.
+• Rebates: Rebates, or cash back after a purchase, are normally applied prior to any solar tax credits being calculated.
+Rebates can be offered by your local utility company, by your state or by your county.

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
-Typically, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or other performance-based incentives.
-Incentives like these are normally handled by your state government.
+• Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+Typically, there is a small threshold of energy production to meet before your solar system qualifies for SRECs or similar performance-based incentives.
+These kinds of incentives are typically handled at the state level.

 Best Regional Coverage